galaxyproject/training-material/topics/ecology/tutorials/phylogeny-data-prep/tutorial.md

 # Align ortholog sequences
 Alignment of sequences allows cross-species (or other taxonomic level, strain, taxa) comparison.
 An alignment is a hypothesis of positional homology between bases/amino acids of different sequences.
 A correct alignment is crucial for phylogenetic inference.
 Here we use ClustaW, a well-established pairwise sequence aligner.

-## Replace fasta headers
-This step modifies the headers of the multi-fasta file, such that only the sample name is retained.
+First we modify the headers of the multi-fasta file, such that only the sample name is retained.
 This is important for future conatenation of alignment into a supermatrix (see Maximum likelihood GTN training)

-> ### {% icon hands_on %} Hands-on: Replace fasta headers
+> ### {% icon hands_on %} Hands-on: Align orthologs with ClustalW
 >
 > 1. {% tool [Regex Find And Replace](toolshed.g2.bx.psu.edu/repos/galaxyp/regex_find_replace/regex1/1.0.1) %} with the following parameters:
 >    - {% icon param-file %} *"Select lines from"*: `listproteinorthograbproteins` (output of **Proteinortho grab proteins** {% icon tool %})